ugo-prenat/country-quiz/README.md

-# country-quiz
+# Country Quiz

-## What is country-quiz ?
+## What is Country Quiz ?

-country-quiz is an mobile app about countries.
+Country Quiz is an mobile app about countries.
 On this app you can train your geography playing the quiz and learning on the countries list.

-## Why country-quiz ?
+## Why Country Quiz ?

 In 1980 the average graduation score of geography was 15 while the average score is now 12.
 We conclued that The level rose down.